maholli/tutorials/soldering 101/README.md

 	* SAC305 melts at about 220C

 > Special thanks to [Androkavo](https://www.youtube.com/watch?v=tfIwHuGzUEk) for his high-quality soldering footage used in this write-up.

+# To Do
+Sections I plan on including...
+* Rework and repair (this is the most requested and will be its own write up)
+	* BGA packages also deserve a thorough discussion
+* How to solder wires together
+* Getting connectors soldered in straight
+* How (and why) to strain relief
+* Tips/tricks for different packages (QFP, QFN, SOIC, TSOP)